 Industrial Production in Czech Republic averaged 3.04 percent from 2001 until 2022, reaching an all time high of 55.04 percent in April of 2021 and a record low of -34.61 percent in April of 2020.
 This page provides - Czech Republic Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Industrial Production in Czech Republic is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Czech Republic to stand at 1.70 in 12 months time.
-In the long-term, the Czech Republic Industrial Production is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Industrial Production in Czech Republic is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Industrial Production is projected to trend around 3.80 percent in 2023 and 3.10 percent in 2024, according to our econometric models.